pbassham/lava-runner/README.md

 - **Real-time Results:** View execution results in a dedicated preview window within VSCode.
 - **Streamlined Workflow:** Eliminates the need for manual file transfers or separate testing environments, making your development process faster and more efficient.
 - **Secure Connection:** Utilizes secure API calls to ensure your code and data remain protected.
+- **Use With Magnus:** Lava Runner can run lava in files seamlessly with the [Magnus](https://github.com/Triumph-Tech/magnus-vscode) extension for VSCode, enabling you to run Lava code locally or remotely with a single click.

+## Roadmap
+- [x] Enable image preview (blocked because CORS)
+- [x] Embed stylesheet in preview
+- [-] Make entity tree in sidebar
-- [ ] TODO: Add a link to the LAVA documentation
+- [ ] Add code folding
-- [ ] TODO: Make it throw lava errors based on the schema
+- [ ] Make it throw lava errors based on the schema

 ## Prerequisites